 Everyone who has spent enough time at sea knows what a bait ball is.

-In all the oceans of the world, baitfish gather together in a defensive strategy aiming to confuse predators.
-Unfortunately, herrings here face two problems.
-The first one is the orcas, extremely smart animals capable of slapping the bait ball with their flukes, stunning the herring, and picking their prey one at a time.
-The second one would be the big whales, capable of swallowing a bait ball in one gulp.
+Across the world’s oceans, baitfish gather in tight schools as a defensive strategy, hoping to confuse predators.
+Unfortunately for the herring here, they face two formidable threats.
+The first is the orcas—highly intelligent hunters that slap the bait ball with their flukes, stunning the fish and picking them off one by one.
+The second is the big whales, capable of devouring an entire bait ball in a single gulp.

 The day starts as usual: the ramp is frozen, the boat is frozen, and my fingers are frozen.